dajarshmeister/starter-project-gatsby-v3-strapi-portfolio/README.md

 ## Creating constants

-1. You can create constants for instance an array of objects to build out navbar and then just import that file into other parts of your application
+1. You can create constants for instance an array of objects to build out navbar and then just import that file into other parts of your application.
+2. You can also place components inside of an object when you loop through something.
+For instance i could have an array of objects.
+On each item in the array i have a components that is a property on there.

+## StaticImage SVG Gotcha

+Control the height of the image using its width in css.
+If you explicitly set a height then you might face clipping issues.

+## Passing props

+If a value is not available within a component.
+For instance passing a title you can inside the return just do {title || "Default title"}